 There are plenty of rivers to fish on Kodiak along the road system.
 You can fish the Olds River, Buskin River, Saltery River (accessible by ATV), Pasagshak River,American River, Salonie, Monashka, and Pillar Creek.

 Note: I recommend Reel Extreme Alaska for an ATV trip to the Saltery River.

 We have found that Sockeye Salmon are not very predictable.
 It seems like we are always too early or too late.
 According to the fishing chart on the Alaska Dept. of Fish and Game the Reds should be running in June and July.
-We went to Kodiak this past June (2018) to fish the road system and there were no fish in the rivers, none!
+We went to Kodiak in June of 2018 to fish the road system and there were no fish in the rivers, none!
 The 2018 Sockeye season was called the worst run in 40 years.

 Luckily, we were going fishing to Alpenview Wilderness Lodge Outcamp on the Ayakulik River , accessible by float plane, later in the week.
-We spent a few days fishing with Fish N Chips Charter for Halibut, Rockfish and Cod.
-We recommend talking to Andrew Airways for flyout adventures.
+We spent a few days fishing with Fish N Chips Charter and Salmoncrazy Adventures for Halibut, Rockfish and Cod.
+We recommend talking to Island Air for flyout adventures.

-We suggest if you are targeting the Sockeye Salmon in June and July, fish the Buskin River, Saltery River, and PasagshakRiver.
+We suggest if you are targeting the Sockeye Salmon in June and July, fish the Buskin River, Saltery River, and Pasagshak.

 Salmon Fishing in September – Silvers

 We usually make an annual trip to Kodiak in the early part of September.
 This is our favorite time to go to Kodiak.
 It’s usually a little cool and rainy, but the fishing is amazing.